 Interaction effect between methods of establishment and varieties significantly influences the nitrogen uptake by grain, straw and available nitrogen in soil.
 The N uptake by grain of variety Numali under both transplanting (M4V1) and drum seeded wet-DSR (M3V1) were statistically at par, the value being 78.73 and 70.89 kg/ha.
 For straw also, the variety Numali showed maximum N uptake by straw (48.44 kg/ha) under transplanting method (M4V1) which was significantly superior over all other treatment combination.
 Variety BINA dhan 11 showed the least N uptake by straw when sown by dry broadcast method (M1V4).
 This might be due to the combined effect of spacing provided between the plant at specific distance and competition between the plants were minimum, deep penetration of roots which result in high efficiency of nutrient use.
-Which lead to vigorous growth of the plants in transplanting method resulting in higher N content and uptake of N. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index. the least performance was exhibited by dry broadcasting method (M1).
+This leads to vigorous growth of the plants in transplanting method resulting in higher N content and uptake of N. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index.
+The least performance was exhibited by dry broadcasting method (M1).
 Similarly in variety Numali (V1) displayed superior N content, uptake and total uptake over other varieties tested in the experiment where the lowest data was observed in variety BINA dhan-11.
 However, in case of variety Shraboni (V2) it shows at par with all other two varieties in yield parameters except Numali (V1).
 This might be due to the combined effect of spacing provided between the plant at specific distance and competition between the plants were minimum, deep penetration of roots which result in high efficiency of nutrient use.
-Which lead to vigorous growth of the plants in transplanting method resulting in higher N content and uptake of N. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index. the least performance was exhibited by dry broadcasting method (M1).
+This leads to vigorous growth of the plants in transplanting method resulting in higher N content and uptake of N. However wet-DSR (M3) was at par with the transplanting method in grain yield and harvest index. the least performance was exhibited by dry broadcasting method (M1).
 Similar finding was reported by Gangwar et al., (2008).

 3.2 Economics: